onap/doc/docs/release/index.rst

 Documentation Sources
 ---------------------

-The formal ONAP 'Montreal' Release Documentation is available in :ref:`ReadTheDocs<master_index>`.
+The formal ONAP 'NewDelhi' Release Documentation is available in :ref:`ReadTheDocs<master_index>`.

 The `Developer Wiki <http://wiki.onap.org>`_ remains a good source of